 Using a USB charger powered either from your bike’s battery or its own power source is a great way of making sure your phone won’t ever die on you mid-ride, no matter how far from home you are.

-It’s a low-cost, low-effort mod you can make to your bike that’s not only infinitely useful, but is something future buyers will also thank you for, if you ever come to sell your two-wheeled pride and joy.
+It’s a low-cost, low-effort mod you can make to your bike that’s infinitely useful.

 So how different can motorcycle USB chargers really be, and what should you be looking out for?